marcin-laskowski/Autoencoders/README.md

 In the code with the simple Autoencoder in PyTorch as the dataset was used MNIST.
 The input is binarized and Binary Cross Entropy has been used as the loss function.
 The hidden layer contains 64 units.

+The fundamental problem with autoencoders, for generation, is that the latent space they convert their inputs to and where their encoded vectors lie, may not be continuous, or allow easy interpolation.

 ## Denoising AutoEncoders